Difference between state integrated schools and charter schools

 Agreement

-The proprietor enters into an Integration Agreement with the Minister of Education.
-The Integration Agreement records the integration terms and conditions, including the property to be integrated, maximum roll, and year levels offered.
+The proprietor signs an Integration Agreement with the Minister of Education.
+This sets out the terms the school must meet, including its special character, the property to be integrated, maximum roll, and year levels offered.

 Integration agreements only include information about property and special character arrangements, because state integrated schools are otherwise generally subject to the same laws and regulations as regular state schools.